 There are many phases to the pool construction process.
-Our hands-on owner, Hank Thompson, will be available every step of the way to supervise and answer any questions.
-Some of the phases can be messy, but with over 30 years of experience, you can trust that you will end up with a pleasant experience and beautiful waterscape.
+Some of the phases can be messy, but with over 40 years of experience, you can trust that you will end up with a pleasant experience and beautiful waterscape.
 Remember, you have to break some eggs to make an omelet.

 The process starts with a meeting at your proposed location.
 We will measure, take a few pictures and discuss your vision.
-At this meeting, we will need to get a copy of your site plan (survey) for your house.
-At this time, feel free to give us any pictures, sketches of what you have in mind, or anything else that will help us grasp precisely what you have in mind.
-We put a lot of time and pride in our designs to give you a creative plan that describes exactly what you want.
 This allows us to put your scaled, custom design on a 3D program called Pool Studio.
 The design will be emailed to you along with 3D computer renderings and specifications priced out so you can understand what you are paying for and be able to compare “Apples to Apples”.
 In many cases, our clients are not sure what they want as far as materials and features in and around the pool, so we can price the project in many different ways.
 After you receive our proposal, if you have any questions, feel free to call or email us.
-Hank Thompson is a true and proven custom builder, so we are always happy to make any changes you desire.

 After you approve the final design of your pool, permits (we do this) are in place and HOA approvals (you do this) have been acquired, we will paint an outline of your pool on the ground.
 Contrary to most pool companies, we are flexible during the construction process in accommodating changes.
 We will do our best to incorporate any changes you request along the way.
 There won’t be any extra charges unless you are upgrading or adding on.